 Semaphore has worked with over 500 top YouTube stars at various stages of their careers in new media.
 Through our complete suite of services including things like stress-free accounting, bookkeeping and payroll services, we allow you to do what you do best – entertain and focus on your craft.

 Whether you’re a veteran YouTube entertainer or just starting out, managing taxes correctly is crucial to avoiding major headaches down the road.
 Having the right plan in place will allow you to maximize your earnings while avoiding financial pitfalls that can be costly.
 Save time and money by working with our team of experts.

 If you have 100,000+ subscribers, call or text today.

 Let’s face it, even if you didn’t expect your hobby to become a sensation, once revenue is generated, you’re in business!
 We have service packages specifically tailored to Tubers.
 We offer Business and Individual tax solutions to make your life easier.
 Once your bookkeeping is in order, payroll is the next critical area to consider.

-For most new YouTubers, content and creativity usually forefronts the priority list over business management and finance.
-However, as a self-employed person, business should for sure be on your mind!
-Nobody wants those stressful IRS notices come May.
-If you’re eager to get your YouTube career on the fast track to financial success, keep in mind these big mistakes YouTubers can make.
+For most new YouTubers, content and creativity usually tops the priority list over business and finance management.
+However, business matters need to be top of mind as nobody wants those stressful IRS notices come May.
+If you’re eager to get your YouTube career on the fast track to financial success, be aware of these costly mistakes YouTubers often make: